Kristen Faulkner

+Early life and education

-Faulkner was born in Homer, Alaska.
-She was raised in the Alaskan fishing community along with four siblings.
+Faulkner was born in Homer, Alaska to parents Sara and Jon Faulkner, owners and operators of a resort in the city.
+She grew up in the Alaskan fishing community along with four siblings, Katie, Andrew, William, and Nicholas.

-Faulkner graduated from Harvard in 2016 with a B.A in Computer Science, where she competed in varsity rowing.
+Kristen Faulkner graduated from Harvard in 2016 with a B.A in computer science, where she competed in varsity rowing.
 She holds the university's record for fastest 2k indoor rowing time for lightweight women.
 Before that, she attended Phillips Academy in Massachusetts, where she was an honor roll student and varsity runner, swimmer, and rower.

-Faulkner started competitive cycling in New York City in 2017.
-She moved to the San Francisco Bay Area in 2018 and joined Team Tibco–Silicon Valley Bank in 2020.